OneLake shortcuts

 S3 shortcuts

-Shortcuts can also be created to Amazon S3 accounts.
+You can also create shortcuts to Amazon S3 accounts.
 When you create shortcuts to Amazon S3, the target path must contain a bucket name at a minimum.
-S3 doesn’t natively support hierarchical namespaces but you can utilize prefixes to mimic a directory structure.
+S3 doesn't natively support hierarchical namespaces but you can use prefixes to mimic a directory structure.
 You can include prefixes in the shortcut path to further narrow the scope of data accessible through the shortcut.
-When accessing data through an S3 shortcut prefixes will be represented as folders.
+When you access data through an S3 shortcut, prefixes are represented as folders.

 Note

-S3 shortcuts utilize a delegated authorization model.
-In this model, the shortcut creator specifies a credential for the S3 shortcut and all access to that shortcut will be authorized using that credential.
+S3 shortcuts use a delegated authorization model.
+In this model, the shortcut creator specifies a credential for the S3 shortcut and all access to that shortcut is authorized using that credential.
 The supported delegated credential is a Key and Secret for an IAM user.

-The IAM must have at least read only (Get, List) permissions on the bucket that the shortcut is pointing to.
+The IAM user must have the following permissions on the bucket that the shortcut is pointing to.

 Note